panguino729/IGME235/project1/235-project-1-content.md

 Concept
 ---
-It's Hunt the WUmpus but your goal is to find the keys to escape the dungeon.
+It's Hunt the Wumpus but your goal is to find travel through the different rooms to locate the keys to escape the dungeon.
+While traveling through the dungeon, you will come across enemies, traps, and treasures.

 Genre
 ---